yabinmeng/jupyter_sparkr/README.md

   $ R --version
 ```

-### Install Jupypter R Kernel and other R Libraries
+### Install Jupyter R Kernel and other R Libraries
-In oder to use R within Juypter, we need to install [IRkernel](https://github.com/IRkernel/IRkernel).
+In oder to use R within Jupyter, we need to install [IRkernel](https://github.com/IRkernel/IRkernel).
 The procedure of doing so is as below:

 First, bring up the R console with "sudo" privilege:
 ```